qgis/QGIS-UC-Website/content/keynotes-data/one-million-reasons.md

     bio: >-
       Free software user, developer, and enthusiast since the previous century.
-Over the years, Ivan has been involved in multiple geospatial software communities and helped deploy their software across both hemispheres.
-These days, he helps people build, deploy, and run software with Nix and NixOS.
+Over the years, Ivan has been involved in multiple geospatial software communities and helped to deploy their software across both hemispheres.
+These days, he helps people to build, deploy, and run software with Nix and NixOS.
   - name: "Tim Sutton"
     avatar: "tim-sutton.jpg"
     role: "Co-founder, Kartoza · Former Chair, QGIS.org · OSGeo Board Director"